 Roslindale Open Mike

-Everyone will get to play one song (NO LONGER THAN 5 MINUTES including your introduction!) and if we finish the first round before 10:00 PM some willing participants may get a second song using the same performance order.
-This should allow everyone to perform before it gets too late, with an ending time goal of 10:30 PM at the latest.
+Our Plan is for everyone to get to play one song (NO LONGER THAN 5 MINUTES, including your introduction!) and if we finish the first round before 10:00 PM some willing participants may get a second song using the same performance order.
+This should allow everyone to perform before the 10:30 PM ending.